brendancooley/gunboats/gunboats.md

 ## Regime Change

 It is clear that each government cares indirectly about the preferences of its bargaining partner.
 More welfare-concious governments adopt lower barriers to trade (Lemma 3) in a non-cooperative equilibrium, which benefits governments abroad by providing greater market access to their firms.
 If each government were able to choose the preferences of their negotiating partner, they would do so in order to minimize trade barriers.
 This is the purpose of regime change in this model.
 If a government wins a war, it earns the right to replace the government with a puppet with more "dovish" preferences.
 Regime change is therefore used instrumentally to pry open international markets.
-Let $a^\star \in (0, \bar{a}]$ denote the type of the optimal puppet government.
+Let $a^\star \in (\ubar{a}, \bar{a}]$ denote the type of the optimal puppet government.

 The optimal puppet's type solves
 $$